DataFire/Integrations/integrations/generated/google_dfareporting/README.md

 ### AdSlot
 * AdSlot `object`: Ad Slot
   * comment `string`: Comment for this ad slot.
-  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_VIDEO): Ad slot compatibility.
+  * compatibility `string` (values: APP, APP_INTERSTITIAL, DISPLAY, DISPLAY_INTERSTITIAL, IN_STREAM_AUDIO, IN_STREAM_VIDEO): Ad slot compatibility.
 DISPLAY and DISPLAY_INTERSTITIAL refer to rendering either on desktop, mobile devices or in mobile apps for regular or interstitial ads respectively.
 APP and APP_INTERSTITIAL are for rendering in mobile apps.
 IN_STREAM_VIDEO refers to rendering in in-stream video ads developed with the VAST standard.
   * height `string`: Height of this ad slot.
   * linkedPlacementId `string`: ID of the placement from an external platform that is linked to this ad slot.
   * name `string`: Name of this ad slot.